-D. Nonparticipating Providers Outside Our Service Area
+E. Nonparticipating Providers Outside the Blue Cross and Blue Shield of Alabama Service Area

 1. Member Liability Calculation

 When covered healthcare services are provided outside of our service area by nonparticipating providers, the amount you pay for such services will normally be based on either the Host Blue's nonparticipating provider local payment or the pricing arrangements required by applicable state law.
 In these situations, you may be responsible for the difference between the amount that the nonparticipating provider bills and the payment we will make for the covered healthcare services as set forth in this paragraph.
 Federal or state law, as applicable, will govern payments for out-of-network emergency services.